jun9/fast/_posts/2021-05-18-Review-intrinsic-and-extrinsic-motivation.md

 Can the instrumental value behind the extrinsic motivation be intrinsic?

+Compare SDT with Reiss's theory of 16 basic desires [^1], and simple Maslow's Hierarchy of Needs

 What happens when extrinsic motivation is applied in inherently interesting activities?

-If Extrinsic reward (money) undermines intrinsic reward, why Github Sponsors, open source Patreon, name your own price content download works?
+If extrinsic reward (money) undermines intrinsic reward, why Github Sponsors, open source Patreon, name your own price content download works?

+## References:

+[^1]: Reiss, Steven.
+“Multifaceted Nature of Intrinsic Motivation: The Theory of 16 Basic Desires.”
+Review of General Psychology 8, no. 3 (September 2004): 179–93. https://doi.org/10.1037/1089-2680.8.3.179.